cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 The demo is live at [llm-misinformation.streamlit.app](https://llm-misinformation.streamlit.app/).
 You can paste in content, watch the agent pipeline in action, see the decision flow, and explore how different risk levels and policy interpretations lead to different outcomes.

-The full source code and architecture documentation are available in the repository.
+The full source code and architecture documentation are available in the repository at [github.com/cynthialmy/llm-decision-flow](https://github.com/cynthialmy/llm-decision-flow).
 It is designed to be inspectable and educational.

 ## The Bigger Picture